All departments

 Office of Data and Innovation (ODI)

-The Office of Data and Innovation works collaboratively with state agencies to improve digital services for Californians.
+The Office of Data and Innovation works collaboratively with state agencies to improve services for Californians.
+We use data, human-centered design training, and technology to create services that are easier for everyone to use.
 Our work uses qualitative and quantitative user research and puts Californians at the heart of service design.
+The Statewide Chief Data Officer and CalAcademy are housed within ODI.

 California Debt and Investment Advisory Commission (CDIAC)